TezBaker/Bakers-Dozen/README.md

 ## Google Baking Sheet (Beta - feedback welcome)

 Just in beta but would be good to get some initial feedback.
-You need to make a copy before you can use it.
+You need to make a copy of the sheet before you can use it.
 You set the parameters in the top left panel on the summary sheet and run the scripts under the Rewards menu.
 The scripts may timeout with a large baker but you can filter on your address.

 It is mainly a tool for bakers to generate their payments but you can also filter your account to see your own payments.